Chapter 6 She Must Divorce

 Then he turned to Aria, his eyes cold and hard.

-"Aria, you shouldn't be throwing tantrums here.
+"Aria, you should not be causing a scene here.
 After all these years, no one has wronged you."

 Aria opened her mouth, but her throat felt sealed shut, as if something had blocked it completely.
 No sound would come.
 She could only feel her heart seemingly exploding inside her chest.